inventhouse/eslint-plugin-intl/README.md

 ----
 - look into eslint-plugin-jsx-a11y for possible techniques/ideas

-- identify a plain string
-- distinguish between plain string and string in message

 - start identifying different types of strings that should be flagged
     - template literals
-    - aria-label
+    - DONE: aria-label
-    - alt text
+    - DONE: alt text

 - identify more distinguishing criteria
     - css class name strings